abdihaikal/pyjadx/README.rst

   $ cd pyjadx
   $ python ./setup.py install --user

-You can also build the documentation using:
+You can also build the documentation with:

 .. code-block::

   $ python ./setup.py build_sphinx

-The generated doc is located under ``doc/_build/html``
+The generated doc will be located in ``doc/_build/html``

 Example
 -------